Be Safe, Buy REITs

 Since there is no vaccine or pharmaceutical treatment for COVID-19, authorities and experts have deemed spread prevention as the best way to fight the virus, or 'breaking the curve'.
 Therefore, international travel from Europe to the United States was banned on March 11.
 In addition, large municipalities are beginning to impose ordinances limiting social gatherings and business operations, with many enforcing a 'shelter in place'.
 On March 26, the Senate passed the CARES Act, which provides a $2 trillion stimulus to help individuals and businesses that are suffering due to the pandemic, while also providing aid to the healthcare sector that is struggling to cope with the infected.

 Additionally, the Federal Reserve has taken significant actions to keep markets liquid and functioning.
-On March 3, the Fed cut the Fed Funds rate by 0.5% to a range of 1%-1.5%.
-Then on March 15, the Fed went all in and lowered the overnight lending rate by 1% to a range of 0%-0.25%.
+On March 3, the Fed cut the Fed Funds rate by 0.5% to a range of 1.0%-1.5%.
+Then, on March 15, the Fed went all in and lowered the overnight lending rate by 1% to a range of 0%-0.25%.
 Furthermore, the Fed will use its balance sheet to increase its holdings of Treasury securities by at least $500 billion and agency mortgage-backed securities by more than $200 billion in order to keep a steady flow of credit to households and businesses.
 If one thing is clear, it is that both the Fed and the government are stepping in with drastic measures to support the economy.

 Balancing Risk With Opportunity

 We believe that the market has underappreciated the strength of REIT balance sheets and the durability of their cash flows.
 Furthermore, our analysis has, and should continue to, isolate attractive relative investment opportunities from further mispricing of risk within the REIT sector.
-We can’t be sure when the market will properly recognize these attributes, but we believe our portfolio is positioned to outperform over the long term.
-As Benjamin Graham said, “The market is voting machine in the short run, but a weighing machine in the long run.”
+We can't be sure when the market will properly recognize these attributes, but we believe our portfolio is positioned to outperform over the long term.
+As Benjamin Graham said,

+"The market is voting machine in the short run, but a weighing machine in the long run."

 Disclosure: I am/we are long VNQ.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.